 If you want to get out of town for a few hours and hop on a horse, forget those touristy estancias (ranches) and check out Caballos a la Par.
 Guided, private rides are given in a provincial park about an hour’s drive from central Buenos Aires, and it’s not just one of those ‘follow-the-horse-in-front’ deals.
 They'll take you around woodsy lanes and fields, and you’ll have fun learning how to ride and even gallop on the fine horses.

 Some upscale hotels have decent-size pools, but they charge hefty prices for nonguests (so hefty you might as well stay there).
 The fee generally includes gym use, at least.
 Try the Panamericano Hotel (www.panamericano.us), whose pool has the best view in BA.

 A more economical option is to find a health club with an indoor pool; Megatlon (www.megatlon.com) is a popular gym with many branches.
 For a more casual environment, especially with kids, head to Parque Norte.

 A few places in BA offer courts, such as Parque Manuel Belgrano, in Palermo.
 Bring your own racket from home if you’re serious about getting in touch with the Nalbandian or del Potro inside you.

 BA has become a major destination for students of Spanish.
 Good institutes are opening up all the time and private teachers are a dime a dozen.
-Cultural centers also offer language classes; the Centro Cultural Ricardo Rojas has an especially good range of offerings, from Korean to Russian to Yiddish.
+Cultural centers also offer language classes; the Centro Cultural Ricardo Rojas has an especially good range of offerings, including Japanese, Portuguese, Italian, German and French.

 Most private language institutes organize social activities, private classes and (usually) volunteer opportunities.
 Homestay programs are also available but often cost more than finding a place yourself.
 Check websites for fees and schedules.